Syahi: Function

 Syahi functions by loading only a portion of the stretched skin with weight.
 In the higher-pitched (usually right-hand) drum (for instance, the tabla proper) this has the effect of altering the resonance frequency of some lower order vibrations more than others.
 The action on the left hand drum is a little different.
-On other side (for instance, the bāyāñ in the tabla), its position is offset and serves simply to lower the resonance frequency.
+On the other side (for instance, the bāyāñ in the tabla), its position is offset and serves simply to lower the resonance frequency.

 Application

 The application of the syahi is very involved.
 It starts with a base layer of mucilage, followed by the application of numerous thin layers of syahi masala (flour, water, iron filings and other secret ingredients), which are then rubbed with a stone.
-Not all of the layers are the same size.
-But the final product is expected to exhibit a specific shape.
+Not all of the layers are the same size, but the final product is almost always shaped as a circle.

 The stone abrasion is crucial to creating the syahi.
 The material from which the syahi is made is inherently inflexible; if it were simply applied in a single layer and allowed to harden, it would not allow the drum to vibrate freely.
-The process of rubbing or polishing with the stone creates a tight latticework of cracks which extend down to the very base of the syahi, allowing the skin to resonate freely, despite the inherent inflexibility of the syahi's.
+The process of rubbing or polishing with the stone creates a tight latticework of cracks which extend down to the very base of the syahi, allowing the skin to resonate freely, despite the inherent firmness of the syahi.